wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/05-plugin-api-hooks.md

 `comment_form()` is used to display the comment form at the end of posts

 This tag goes in the `comments.php` template file, directly before the file’s closing `</div>` tag.

+## YouTube chapters

+0:00 Introduction
+0:19 A note on block themes
+0:40 Template tags